 A nanoporous hybrid membrane for natural gas upgrading

-This new material has been shaped into a membrane that achieves exceptional nitrogen/methane separations and permeabilities compared with other polymeric and zeolite membranes tested to date under real operating conditions.
-This process reduces methane purification costs by over 70% compared with cryogenic processes commonly used in industry.
+This new material has been shaped to form a membrane that achieves exceptional separation and permeability of nitrogen relative to methane compared to other polymer and zeolite membranes tested to date under actual operating conditions.
+This process leads to reductions in methane purification costs of more than 70% compared to the cryogenic processes commonly used in the industry.

 Practical information:

-Bibliography : Zhou, S., Shekhah, O., Ramírez, A. et al. Asymmetric pore windows in MOF membranes for natural gas valorization.
-Nature 606, 706-712 (2022).
+Bibliography: Zhou, S., Shekhah, O., Ramírez, A. et al. Asymmetric pore windows in MOF membranes for natural gas valorization.
+Nature 606, 706–712 (2022).